 Sustainable fashion is an important arena with many interpretations – some believe it can be defined by a no-waste, circular economy approach, others by the use of solely organic or certified materials or a reduced carbon print production process.
 Others believe it is about a fair and humane treatment of manufacturers and a clear supply chain, or even recycling.
 For us, it is any/all of the above.
 As part of our general design criteria, we believe that sustainable fashion means producing garments with consideration of the environmental and social impact that they will have throughout its total life cycle.

-The newly launched range of RGCD X TENCEL™ Luxe materials have been brought to life in the videos above.
-Entrants must exclusively use these, with the option of selecting more than one of the three available.
-The digital gown or suit sketch must reflect the textile selection.
 No garments will be created apart from the winning designs, so no entries featuring photos of completed garments are permitted.
+The final winning designs will be rendered with CLO Virtual Fashion technology and made using TENCEL materials.
 In addition to obvious key hardware such as zips, buttons and trim, boning, fusing etc, designers are allowed to add embellishment details to their illustration(s).
-The winning designs will be constructed with the full support of Red Carpet Green Dress and their in-house design team and partners (depending on the level of technical assistance required).
+The winning designs will be constructed with the full support of RCGD Global and their in-house design team and partners (depending on the level of technical assistance required).

 A noted environmental leader, business pioneer, mom of five and new grandma, Suzy Amis Cameron is the author of The OMD Plan: Swap One Meal a Day to Save your Health and Save the Planet (Simon & Schuster/Atria).
 She is also the founder of the OMD Movement, dedicated to transforming eating habits and expanding access to healthy, climate-friendly food for all.
 In 2005, Amis Cameron founded MUSE School CA.